-Testing asynchronous code such as Ajax requests presents an additional challenge.
-The rest of the tests must pause while the asynchronous test occurs, and then they must begin again when it is complete.
+Testing asynchronous JavaScript, such as Ajax requests, presents an additional challenge.
+The rest of the tests must pause while the asynchronous test occurs and then they must begin again when it is complete.
 This type of scenario is by now very familiar; we have seen such asynchronous operations in effects queues, Ajax callback functions, and promise objects.
-In QUnit, we use a special test set called asyncTest().
-It looks just like the regular test() set except that it will pause the running of tests until we resume them with a call to the special start() function:
+In QUnit, we use a special test set named asyncTest().
+It looks like the regular test() set, except that it will pause the running of tests until we resume them with a call to the special start() function:

 '''

 asyncTest('JSON', function() {

-$.getJSON('b.json', function(json, textStatus) {
+$.getJSON('B.json', function(json, textStatus) {

 // add tests here

 }).always(function() {

 start();

 });

 });

 '''

-Here we're simply requesting JSON from b.json and allowing the tests to continue once the request has completed, whether it succeeds or fails, by calling start() inside the .always() callback function.
-For the actual tests, we're going to check the textStatus value to ensure that the request is successful and check the value of one of the objects within the response JSON array:
+Here we are simply requesting JSON from B.js and allowing the tests to continue once the request has completed, whether it succeeds or fails.
+For actual tests, we are going to check the textStatus to ensure that the request is successful and check the value of one of the objects within the response JSON array as follows:

 '''

 asyncTest('JSON', function() {

 expect(2);

 var backbite = {

 "term": "BACKBITE",

 "part": "v.t.",

-"definition": "To speak of a man as you find him when he can't
+"definition": "To speak of a man as you find him when he

-find you."
+can't find you."

 };

-$.getJSON('b.json', function(json, textStatus) {
+$.getJSON('B.json', function(json, textStatus) {

 equal(textStatus, 'success', 'Request successful');

 deepEqual(json[1], backbite,

 'result array matches "backbite" map');

 }).always(function() {

 start();

 });

 });

 '''

-For testing the response value, we use yet another test function: deepEqual().
-Normally when two objects are compared, they are considered not equal unless they actually refer to the same location in memory.
+For testing the response value, we use yet another test function, deepEqual().
+Normally, when two objects are compared, they are considered not equal unless they actually refer to the same memory.
 If we want to compare the object contents instead, deepEqual() meets the need.
 This function walks through two objects to ensure that they have the same properties and that those properties have the same values.